ml4ai/delphi/docs/grfn_spec.md

     ```

 -   Example of loop index variable DAY in the context of the second
-    instance of a loop in the function CROP\_YIELD (in the CROP namespace)
+    instance of a loop in the function CROP\_YIELD (in the CROP namespace):

     ```javascript
     {